 3. Prioritize and set goals to get homework done.

 I know every school and teacher is different, but for us- teachers send the week’s worth of math, reading and spelling homework home at the beginning of the week- usually due on Friday.
 (Actually it’s so much work, it seems like 2 weeks worth, ha ha.)
 We set a plan (factoring in any weekly activities or special occasions) and figure out what needs to be accomplished on what day for everything to be done Thursday night.
 This is also helpful to avoid procrastination on larger projects like book reports and science projects.

 4. Use a timer and give rewards.

-My son is especially good at making a fifteen minute assignment drag on for over an hour.
-I found Ann Dolin’s “Five Minutes of Fury” worked especially well for my procrastinating, foot dragging son.
+My son is especially good at making a fifteen-minute assignment drag on for over an hour.
+I found Ann Dolin’s “Five Minutes of Fury” worked especially well for my procrastinating, foot-dragging son.
 Basically, she recommends setting a timer for five minutes and have your child work as fast as he/she can until the timer goes off.
 Once the day’s work is done, reward your child with something they love.
-(Extra screen time, 10 minutes of reading before bed- whatever works for you family.)
+(Extra screen time, 10 minutes of reading before bed- whatever works for your family.)

 5. Take breaks and have a snack!

 Our favorite snack of late?
-This delicious One Minute Strawberry Ice Cream, made even better with the addition of yummy Horizon Snack Grahams!
-Want more yummy snack ideas?
-Be sure to follow Horizon on Pinterest, Twitter or Instagram!
+This delicious One Minute Strawberry Ice Cream made even better with the addition of yummy Horizon Organic Snack Grahams!

 - 2 cups frozen strawberries